 The reason being is, that there is no specific cabin design, size or style that immediately grants its purchaser an instant planning and building permit exemption.

 If you don't already know about the two most common Victorian permits required for building a backyard cabin click here for our in-depth guide to planning and building permits in Victoria

-So at the risk of writing an entire novel, ill stay on topic, the purpose of this article is to discuss the possibility of a building permit exemption.
+So at the risk of writing an entire novel, I will stay on topic, the purpose of this article is to discuss the possibility of a building permit exemption.

 Here is the VBA's definition of a Building permit

 Building permits are documents certifying that a proposed building complies with the relevant building regulations.
 A building permit is a written approval by a private or municipal building surveyor.
 It allows the building work to be undertaken according to the approved plans, specifications and other relevant documentation.